Commonly misunderstood and often well hidden, OCD affects an astonishing 1 in 100 people in the UK.

 People with OCD report of feeling trapped in a prison and may feel like they are going crazy.
 The World Health Organisation has listed OCD as one of the top ten debilitating illnesses in terms of the impact it has on the individual’s quality of life.

 It’s a common misconception that OCD symptoms have to be visible – whilst there are stereotypically ‘overt’ or visible compulsions often represented on TV or the press – there are often invisible compulsions that can be just as distressing and disabling.

 There are also some more ‘covert’ or invisible compulsions, which can be equally as distressing, powerful and exhausting:

 The above lists are by no means comprehensive and the sad truth is that many people with OCD feel huge shame and embarrassment so will hide or disguise their behaviours from others.
 OCD requires expert understanding and treatment but can be successfully managed.

 OCD is a vicious circle for many.
 The more someone worries about something, the more they carry out their compulsions and the more prominent it is in their minds.

-As their obsessional fears do not come about, this pattern is reinforced in their minds.
+As their deepest fears do not come about, this pattern is then reinforced in their minds.
 It is important to note that people with OCD often know that their fears are irrational but are unable to control them.